123hpcomsetup-j/StreamVibe/replit.md

   - Fixed "failed to start stream" error by approving test creator accounts
   - All creator test accounts (test_creator, stream_bob, live_charlie) now approved and can stream
-  - Updated database approval status for seamless testing experience ✓ **NEW**: Redesigned creator dashboard with simplified navigation (January 29, 2025):
+  - Updated database approval status for seamless testing experience ✓ **FIXED**: Complete authentication system for all user types (January 29, 2025):
+  - Fixed admin login authentication with proper password hashing (password123)
+  - Created test accounts for all roles: admin, creator, and viewer with working credentials
+  - Added comprehensive registration system for viewers with signup dialog
+  - Updated all login pages with correct test account credentials
+  - Admin accounts: super_admin, content_mod, admin (all with password123)
+  - Viewer accounts: test_viewer, demo_user, stream_fan (all with password123)
+  - Creator accounts: test_creator, stream_bob, live_charlie (all with password123)
+  - All user types can now create new accounts and login to their respective dashboards ✓ **NEW**: Redesigned creator dashboard with simplified navigation (January 29, 2025):
   - Created custom navbar specifically for creators with only "Go Live" and "Request Payout" buttons
   - Removed duplicate stream controls that were confusing the interface